 Expert use only - the default configuration should “just work”.
 The options described here give precise control over the pipeline workflow for special cases.

-command is used, the following steps are taken:
+When the rover retrieve command is used, the following steps are taken:

 Indexing - Any modified files in the repository are indexed.

-This step can be omitted with --no-pre-index
+This step can be omitted with --no-pre-index.

 Availability - The Availability service is contacted to see what

 data are available.
-This is done by the retrieve
+This is done by the retrieve command itself.

 Comparison - The available data re compared with the local index